 How do you store my password?

-As world moves towards cloud based storage (and computing), the task of storing our data on a PC hard disk is being replaced with cloud based storage providers.
-This includes our emails, social data, professional data and financial data.
+As the world moves towards cloud-based storage and computing, the task of storing our data on a PC hard disk is being replaced with cloud-based storage providers.
+This includes our emails, social data, professional data, and financial data.
 Accessing this data requires authentication, despite its various limitations, username and password are still the standard way of authentication [though OpenID is slowly becoming popular].
 One thing which is crucial in this case is how web services store user’s password.

 - Access to password implies access to user’s data (but not vice-versa) – of course, unless the web service enforces at least one other factor for authentication.

 - Password reuse is extremely common – if someone is able to get access to user’s password on a social networking site, it can be used to compromise his data stored on (say) email service.

 - Unethical employees – an unethical employee who might have (legitimate) access to user’s data [for technical reasons], might find it tough to read/manipulate user data in a corporate environment where [due to network monitoring] since chances of getting caught are pretty high.
 If he is able to access user’s password, he can access user’s data from the comfort of home [and behind anonymous proxies]

 If a user is accessing a web service over SSL, only the user [or user’s browser to be precise] and the web service gets to see the password.
 While spear phishing, dns poisoning (with fake certificates) are popular ways used by attackers to get the password from the user, password leaks as a consequence of the attack on servers not that uncommon anymore.
 Especially, it is easy for an attacker to target small companies, harvest password [and reuse them to gain access to user’s data on other sites].